plrigaux/sysd-manager/README.md

 ### Method 6: Deb package

-A Deb package is generated and can be found [here](https://github.com/plrigaux/sysd-manager/releases/latest)
+An amd64 Deb package is generated and can be found here on [Latest Release](https://github.com/plrigaux/sysd-manager/releases/latest)

 To install run the following
 ```bash